irukard/office-cubicle-partitions/README.md

 # Office cubicle partitions

 Affordable office cubicle partitions for 160x80cm desk mounted in non-invasive manner.
-62cm tall, lined with sound dampening felt to reduce noise and echo in Teams Meeting calls.
+Build using Ikea parts, standard hardware and common tools (Ikea Hack).
+Partitions are taller than usual - 62cm in total.
+Lined with sound dampening felt to reduce noise and echo in Teams Meeting calls.

 # Bill of materials